 Alabama Council for Developmental Disabilities (ACDD)-To promote and support independence, advocacy, productivity and inclusion for Alabamians with developmental disabilities.

-Concrete Change-An international network whose goal is making ALL new homes visitable, not just “special homes”.
+Visitability– Making ALL new homes visitable, not just “special homes”.
 Being at the party, the meeting, the family reunion…not isolated.
-Concrete Change focuses on three essentials that must become the default in home construction practice: 1.
+Three essentials that must become the default in home construction practice: 1.
 One zero step entrance, at the front, back, or side of the house; 2.
 All main floor doors, including bathrooms, with at least 32 inches of clear passage space; and 3.
 At least half a bath, preferably a full bath, on the main floor.

 National Council on Independent Living-As a membership organization, NCIL advances independent living and the rights of people with disabilities through consumer-driven advocacy.
 NCIL envisions a world in which people with disabilities are valued equally and participate fully.